SAMA-Communications/sama-server/README.md

 - Open `http://localhost:9011/access-keys`, create Access Keys and set `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` in `.env`.
 - `npm install` and `npm run start` to run server

+There is also a frontend app which can be uses with server https://github.com/SAMA-Communications/sama-client

 ## API

 ### Transport